Robert G. Heim

 Attorney at Law

 Robert G. Heim was formerly an Assistant Regional Director of the U.S. Securities and Exchange Commission in New York City.
-Mr. Heim concentrates in corporate and securities law, including corporate formation and capital raising, securities regulatory work, securities litigation, white collar criminal defense and FINRA arbitrations.
+Mr. Heim concentrates in corporate and securities law, including corporate formation and capital raising, hedge fund formation, registration of new broker-dealers and investment advisers, securities regulatory work, securities litigation, white collar criminal defense and FINRA arbitrations.

 Mr. Heim received his B.A. degree, Phi Beta Kappa, from Fordham College in 1990.
 In 1993, Mr. Heim graduated cum laude, from Fordham Law School in New York, New York.
 After law school, Mr. Heim was employed in the Northeast Regional Office of the U.S. Securities and Exchange Commission’s Division of Enforcement.
 During his tenure with the SEC, Mr. Heim was responsible for prosecuting several high profile cases, including the SEC’s case against eight New York Stock Exchange floor brokers and the SEC’s case against Orlando Joseph Jett.
 Mr. Heim was also responsible for cases involving accounting fraud, fraudulent sales practices, insider trading and market manipulation.
 Mr. Heim was awarded the SEC’s prestigious Capital Markets Award in 1999.
 Mr. Heim has also made numerous guest appearances on At Large with Geraldo Rivera, CNN, CNBC, Fox News, CBS News, MSNBC and the BBC and is frequently quoted by the New York Times, New York Newsday, New York Post, Bloomberg, and Reuters.

 Mr. Heim is also the author of the book Going Public in Good Times and Bad, A Legal and Business Guide, American Lawyer Media, Inc., February 1, 2002.
 This comprehensive book provides an insightful and well-structured roadmap for any firm considering moving towards private or public equity funding.
 In addition, given the spate of recent news stories concerning insider trading, Mr. Heim wrote an article “How to Win an Insider Trading Case.”

 Mr. Heim is admitted to practice law in the U.S. Supreme Court and in the State and Federal Courts of New York and is a member of the Association of the Bar of the City of New York and the National Association of Criminal Defense Lawyers.